futurestages/OnBoardXR_Landing_Page/docs/obxr-cruise.md

 Due to server limitations, capacity was limited to 25 interactive tickets/attendees while a livestream of the virtual experience was broadcast to an average of 30 concurrent viewers on YouTube or Twitch while also serving as a [`backstage`](./glossary-backstage.md) "monitor" for our team members outside the experience.

 Retention was just under 100% of attendeees staying through the entire 60-minute journey, with only a handful (throughout the entire run) dropping off due to technical difficulties from their own client/device.
-However several users did need to refresh their web browser during the show, especially when using first generation ['vr headsets'](./glossary-hmd.md) or mobile phones which seem to struggle with purging the browser cache after scene switching, attempting to retain all previous media/objects.
+However several users did need to refresh their web browser during the show, especially when using first generation [`vr headsets`](./glossary-hmd.md) or mobile phones which seem to struggle with purging the browser cache after scene switching, attempting to retain all previous media/objects.